samfolo/student-directory/README.md

 <img src="home menu student dir.png"/>

+The menu provides the user a list of features to help them manipulate the directory The directory allows you to:

 ### Display all students in the academy
    - View a table with all the students in the academy, their unique IDs and cohort month
 -----------------------------------